MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 25. On LON-CL1, you should still be in the **Sent Items** folder in Holly's Outlook mailbox.
 Select the email with the subject line "**Free stuff for Adatum users**" to open the email message, and then select the hyperlinked message in the body of the email.

 26. A new tab should open in your **Edge** browser that attempts to take you to the **http://tailspintoys.com/aboutus/freetoys** site.
-The web page that appears should display the following warning message: **This website is classified as malicious.** This action not only indicates the URL isn't safe, but it also verifies that the Safe Links policy you just created is working properly.
+The web page that appears should display the following warning message: **This website is classified as malicious.** <br/>

+    **Note:** In the Safe Links policy that you created, you selected the option to have Safe Links check a list of known, malicious links when users select links in email.
+So when you selected this link in the email message to the http://tailspintoys.com URL that was on the blocked list, Safe Links returned the malicious website warning page.
+You just verified that the Safe Links policy that you created is working.

 27. You should now prepare LON-CL2 for the next lab that will use it.
 Switch back to the Client 2 VM (**LON-CL2**).